JFCodes/WhatsAppJS/README.md

 Kills the WhatsApp listeners and closes the puppeeter instance.
 You need to .stop() your WhatsApp object if you want the runtime to end the process, otherwise the listerners might still be active.
+Do not stop the instance if you want it to be left activally listen to received messages.
 ```

 ---